-Cor Competitive HTC Non-Comp.
+Con npetitive HTC Non-Comp.
 HTC BGF FHAct50 Р F 8609 S 8609 Р F 8609 S 8609

 Applications for the rehabilitation of existing housing units and adaptive reuse of buildings not originally constructed as housing must include a Physical Capital Needs Assessment (PCNA) and Scope of Work for all buildings represented in the application.
-The PCNA must conform to the PCNA standards outlined in the Multifamily Underwriting and Implementation Guidelines.
+The PCNA must conform to the PCNA standards outlined in the OHFA Multifamily Underwriting Guidelines.
 There are no timing requirements for the PCNA, but it must reflect current building conditions.
-OHFA will use the PCNA to determine whether the costs indicated in the application are appropriate to the level of rehabilitation required.
+OHFA will use the PCNA to determine if the project meets the threshold requirement of substantial rehabilitation, and whether the costs indicated in the application are appropriate to the level of rehabilitation required.